-This section describes the methodology that was followed to program the MPM.
-Practical quidelines on how to use the MPM can be found in the User Guide in Annex I. When developing the MPM, the utmost account has been taken of the requirement of userfriendliness, i.e. the MPM should be easy to fill in and easy to understand and interpret.
+This section describes the methodology that was followed to programme the MPM.
+Practical guidelines on how to use the MPM can be found in the User Guide in Annex I. When developing the MPM, the utmost account has been taken of the requirement for user-friendliness, i.e. the MPM should be easy to fill in and easy to understand and interpret.